Water transport is by use of water bodies like lakes, rivers, seas, oceans, canals using transport vessels like boats, ships, ferries, canoes.

-- Presence of wild animals like snakes, hippos, crocodiles causing accommodation and scaring passengers.
+The presence of wild animals like snakes, hippos, crocodiles causes accommodation and scares passengers.

-- Climatic changes causing fluctuation in water levels like seasonal rivers in dry areas.
+Climatic changes cause fluctuation in water levels like seasonal rivers in dry areas.

-- Presence of sand bars, lagoons, deltas, floating islands affecting development of ports and navigation like R. Nile in Egypt.
+Presence of sand bars, lagoons, deltas, floating islands affecting the development of ports and navigation like R. Nile in Egypt.

-- Poorly developed ports with poor handling facilities affecting loading, offloading, and causing inconveniences and delays.
+Poorly developed ports with poor handling facilities affect loading, offloading, and causing inconveniences and delays.

-- Limited resources leading to limited economic activities like in the Sahel, Kalahari region, and the Middle East countries.
+Limited resources lead to limited economic activities like in the Sahel, Kalahari region, and the Middle East countries.